-The Granting Owner is the sole owner in fee simple of that certain real property containing a total \\\\\ acres, more or less, in \\\\\ County, California, commonly known as [street address], designated as County Assessor's Parcel Number[s] on the County Assessor's Maps currently in effect, and more particularly described in Exhibit A attached hereto and incorporated herein by this reference (the "Property").
+The Granting Owner is the sole owner in fee simple of that certain real property containing a total acres, more or less, in County, , commonly known as [street address] , designated as County Assessor's Parcel Number[s] on the County Assessor's Maps currently in effect, and more particularly described in Exhibit A attached hereto and incorporated herein by this reference (the "Property").
 The term "Owner" refers to both the Granting Owner and to all subsequent Owners no matter how they may come to own part or all of the Property.
-Land Trust is the holder and owner of the Conservation Easement conveyed with this Deed.
+Land Trust is the holder and owner of the Easement conveyed with this Deed.

 Commentary.
-This paragraph will need to be revised to correspond to the facts and identify all the participants in the specific conservation easement.
+This paragraph will need to be revised to correspond to the facts and identify all the participants in the specific easement.
 The paragraph may also include information on any funders or other third parties that are interested.
 Each time an exhibit is identified, add it to the list of exhibits at the end so it is not forgotten when the final document is prepared for signing and recordation.
+Although arguably redundant given the usual boilerplate provisions, an early definition of "Owner" can reduce the risk of a credible claim of misunderstanding by a subsequent owner.